-Having had conversations with a number of guests and listening to their feedback we felt it was worthwhile highlighting why it is cheaper to book with us direct rather than through companies like HomeAway/VRBO/Owners Direct/Flipkey/Trip Advisor etc. We do advertise on these sites, which at the moment we need to do to generate enquiries until our home is more established.
-We also advertise on the likes of vr360homes.com and directvillasflorida.com and these companies just put the guests in contact with us (so in effect a direct booking) and there is no additional charge to the guest via these sites - we just pay an annual fee to advertise our home through them, although we also have to do this with the like of HomeAway and they still make additional charges to the guest!!
+Having had conversations with a number of guests and listening to their feedback we felt it was worthwhile highlighting why it is cheaper to book with us direct rather than through companies like HomeAway/VRBO/Owners Direct/Flipkey/Trip Advisor etc. We do advertise on these sites to promote our home and we also advertise on the likes of vr360homes.com and directvillasflorida.com, the latter just put the guests in contact with us (so in effect a direct booking) and there is no additional charge to the guest via these sites - we just pay an annual fee to advertise our home through them.

 It is quite apparent that guests (not just with us) are unaware of some of the additional charges these companies make such as service or booking fees.
 Unfortunately some people think it is us that add on these charges - we don't receive anything for these additional costs, it goes straight to the company (often called OTA's - Online Travel Agencies).
 These can also add on a considerable amount to the cost of the booking.
-Try running a quote through our site and then through the likes of Owners Direct/HomeAway/VRBO (our home is property number 6806758 on these sites to make it easier to find) and you will see how much more they are charging you.
-These OTA's will tell you that this is to provide you with security should the homeowner not be genuine or cancel your booking and to be fair you may wish to pay this additional amount for that piece of mind, however we have never cancelled a booking and you can see by our guest reviews we are genuine people and more than happy to have either telephone calls or exchange emails to discuss our home, the community, local attractions etc. and offer any advice we can.
+Try running a quote through our site and then through the likes of Owners Direct/HomeAway/VRBO (our home is property number 10059231 on these sites to make it easier to find) and you will see how much more they are charging you - check the Service Fees.
+These OTA's will tell you that this is to provide you with security should the homeowner not be genuine or cancel your booking, however we have never cancelled a booking and you can see by our guest reviews we are genuine people and more than happy to have either telephone calls or exchange emails to discuss our home, the community, local attractions etc. and offer any advice we can.

 Literally just after we had written this, one of the vacation rental groups we subscribe to published an article which you can link to here, and a copy of it is below which describes this exact issue!